localnerve/sass-asset-functions/README.md

 ## Origin

 This module provides some of the asset functions that came with [Compass](http://compass-style.org).
-Forked from [node-sass-asset-functions](https://github.com/fetch/node-sass-asset-functions).
+Originally a fork of  [node-sass-asset-functions](https://github.com/fetch/node-sass-asset-functions) that was never merged.

 ## Functions Exposed to Sass